We leave the parameters for The Hackaday Prize wide open so that you can be as creative as possible with your entry.

 • Is the project reproducible and could the work be extended for other uses?

-• Is there an intuitive interface? (is the entry usable in the real world?)
+• Is the entry usable in the real world?

 All parts of your project will be judged, but it is wise to include the core details of your project in your videos as these will be viewed first to get the gist of the entry.

-From the initial pool of entries, the editorial staff will narrow the field to 50 semi-final entries based upon eligibility and quality of documentation.
-The expert judges will narrow these 50 entries down to the final 5.
-From there, the expert judges and any special judges will decide upon the ranking of the final 5, including the grand prize winner.
+From the initial pool of entries, the editorial staff will narrow the field to 100 semi-final entries based upon eligibility, quality of documentation, and judging criteria.
+The expert judges will narrow these 100 entries down to 10 finalists.
+From there, the expert judges and any special judges will decide upon the ranking of the top 5 finalist, including the grand prize winner.

 Once the grand prize winner has been chosen, the remaining prizes will be awarded in order of rank as decided by the judges.